 Shred some cold cooked chicken breast (left over roast chicken works well) very finely and mix into the classic slaw.
 This slaw is wonderful in a crusty french baguette (add a little bbq sauce to your baguette for an extra tongue tickler) for lunch or added to a green salad for a late night supper.

 Make the classic slaw and add chopped crispy bacon and thinly sliced red salad onions just before serving.
 This one you can eat simply on it's own, straight out of the bowl or sandwiched between two slices of brown soda bread.
 One of my favourite ways of eating this slaw is in a toasted panini, the other is on top of a jacket potato.
 Delicious.

 If You Love Coleslaw Like Me: You'll Love This Coleslaw Cookbook

 Why not get creative with your meal times and add your favorite ingredients to invent your own homemade coleslaw recipes.
 I'll give you a staring point, try some of the following: curried slaw; yogurt slaw; chilli slaw; red pepper slaw; marie-rose slaw; wild rice slaw; sweet pumpkin slaw; apple slaw; shrimp slaw.
 Ok that's enough, time to use your own imagination.
 Go for it people.

 There is no limit to what you can add to the classic coleslaw recipe!
-Look at the main ingredients in your main dish and then add some of them to the slaw to make a complimentry side dish.
-For example: pulled pork with honey and mustard; add a little honey and mustard to your slaw.
+Look at the main ingredients in your main dish and then add some of them to the slaw to make a complimentary side dish.
+For example: pulled pork with honey and mustard; mix a little mustard into the mayonnaise and make your slaw.
 Perfect.

 © 2010 Gabriel Wilson